eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ## What is strategyproofness?

-Strategyproofness is a sort of nebulous property that's hard to define rigorously, depending on the context.
+Strategyproofness is a sort of slippery concept that's hard to define rigorously.
 Everyone can easily *grasp* the concept, but writing it down as a mathematical property is hard.

 There is a straightforward definition in the context of [ranked voting systems](../gibbard-satt/){:target="_blank"}, but outside of that it's a little hard to articulate.
 Gibbard's seminal 1973 paper <d-cite key="gibbard1973manipulation"></d-cite> gave a super general and abstract definition, but Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite> gave a more specific definition in the context of Approval voting, which is what we will be using here.
 The following is a little oversimplified for pedagogical purposes.

 > **Definition:** A strategy in Approval voting is **sincere** if there are no "holes" in the ballot.
 In other words, a voter draws a "line of acceptability" in their ranking and approves everyone above that line.
 >
 > A voting system is **strategyproof** if there is always only one "rational" strategy for any voter in any scenario, and that strategy is sincere.

+Before I lose you, we need to be precise with the language!
+I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who do not like this definition of the term "sincere".
+They don't like that a voter can have multiple sincere strategies!
+But this is what is used in the literature, so we will stick with it.
+A voter can thus be both sincere and strategic.
+For the pedants in the audience, the following blocks provide the formal definitions.

 {% proof A remark on "rationality" %}
 What we are calling "rational" is called "admissible" in the literature.
 Formally, it just means a strategy or ballot that is not "dominated" by any other strategy or ballot.
 In other words, there is no other ballot that would give you the same or a better outcome in all possible scenarios.